Adele Kern: Wiener Staatsoper

 On 10 March 1927, Kern made her successful debut at the Vienna State Opera and was to remain associated with the house for almost 15 years.
 Her first role (and her last) was Zerbinetta in Ariadne auf Naxos by Hugo von Hofmannsthal and Richard Strauss, which was extremely demanding both technically and artistically.
 Altogether she sang this part 27 times in Vienna, under the baton of such diverse conductors as Karl Alwin, Robert Heger, Josef Krips, Leopold Ludwig, Wolfgang Martin, Rudolf Moralt, Hugo Reichenberger and Franz Schalk - and three times, 1930 and 1931, under the direction of the composer himself.

 Also in Vienna, where she had to assert herself alongside her famous colleagues Maria Gerhart, Selma Kurz and Elisabeth Schumann, the focus of her repertoire was on Mozart, Beethoven, Strauss and Strauss.
 The performances of Mozart operas Le nozze di Figaro, Don Giovanni and Die Zauberflöte before 1945 are not yet recorded in the archives of the Vienna State Opera (as of November 2016).
 It can be assumed that Kern also sang Susanna, Zerlina and Papagena in Vienna as well as in ten performances of Marcelline in Fidelio, embodied 38 times Adele in Die Fledermaus, sang - besides Zerbinetta - 5 times Fiakermilli, 6 times one of the maids in Elektra and 40 times Sophie in Der Rosenkavalier.

 From 1928, she had her greatest success in Vienna as the maid Yvonne in 19 performances of Krenek's so-called jazz opera Jonny spielt auf, which was later banned by Nazi Germany as degenerate music, and in 1930 as Angelina in Rossini's La Cenerentola with Koloman von Pataky as her partner.
 She sang this role 25 times in Vienna.
 However, she also distinguished herself as a Verdi singer - 18 times Gilda, 16 times Oscar - and in the late romantic-veristic subject - 17 times Lucieta in Ermanno Wolf-Ferrari's I quatro rusteghi and 19 times Nuri in d'Albert's Tiefland.
 She could also be seen and heard in the State Opera in operettas by Heuberger, Lehár and Millöcker.

-Kern sang in Vienna in three premieres: 1930 in Das Veilchen von Montmartre by Emmerich Kálmán at the Johann Strauss Theater in 1930 in Endlich allein by Franz Lehár at the Theater an der Wien and 1934 in Fanny in Bittner's Das Veilchen at the Vienna State Opera.
+Kern sang in Vienna in three premieres: 1930 in Das Veilchen vom Montmartre by Emmerich Kálmán at the Johann Strauss Theater in 1930 in Endlich allein by Franz Lehár at the Theater an der Wien and 1934 in Fanny in Bittner's Das Veilchen at the Vienna State Opera.
 This performance was conducted by Clemens Krauss, who had taken over the direction of the Staatsoper in 1929, and staged by Lothar Wallerstein, who had accompanied Krauss from Frankfurt to Vienna.
 However, Wallerstein had to emigrate in 1938 due to Nazi racial laws and finally continued his career at the New York Metropolitan Opera.